 The festival is full of energy, enthusiasm from everyone - organisers and participants alike, positivity and has thoughtful approach from the organisers.

 Gilly calls up.
 She and Katy Whittaker want to join the team!
 We expand in number to 120.
 Tickets sell out in 24 hours!
 Tenaya join the sponsorship team, running a cracking BBQ and bringing shoes.
 We are sponsored by DMM, Tenaya, Rab, 3rd Rock, The BMC, Mountain Training and Outside.
-We meet Hetty through Rab…we are impressed when she spends half an hour peeling all the ‘have beard will climb’ stickers off a sheet that Rab are giving away!

 I went to WTF to meet other women who love climbing, to learn from them and just have a great weekend.
 What I got was this and so much more.
 I never thought I'd have come away saying I did my first lead climb.